 - 6. Things to Keep in Mind Before Investing in IRFC IPO

 IRFC was founded in 1986 with the objective of borrowing funds from the markets to finance the creation and/or acquisition of assets to be leased to the Indian Railways.
 While the IRFC can raise funds from the domestic and international markets, it cannot advance it directly to the Indian Railways.

 It has to acquire assets and lease them to the Railways.
 IRFC also gets the benefit of depreciation of the assets.
 This is a risk-free business model since all the lease receivables from the MoR are factored in the Union Budget.
 The lease rentals are also earmarked in the Budget assuring revenue to IRFC.

 Interesting trivia: Since 1986, IRFC has never had a Non-Performing Asset (NPA) in its books.
-Also, it has earned profits every year!

 Also Read: IRFC IPO – Basic Details

 Here is a quick look at the financial performance of IRFC over the last five years: